oliver-moran/mediawiki/README.md

     bot.edit("User:Example/sandbox", "Hello, World", "this is a test edit");
     bot.logout();

-There are times, when you will want to make sure that request inside a callback are priorities above request already on the queue.
-In that case, set `isPriority` to true for the nested requests and they will be executed before the already queued requests.
+There are times, when you will want to make sure request inside a callback are priorities above request already on the queue.
+In that case, set the `isPriority` argument to `true` for the nested requests and they will be executed before other (already) queued requests.

 The following will resore to the previous version of the page before logging out:

     bot.login("example", "password");

     bot.history("User:Example/sandbox", 2).complete(function (title, history) {
-        var id = history[1].revid;
+        var id = history[1].revid; // previous revision id
         bot.revision(id, true).complete(function (title, text, date) {
-            bot.edit(title, text, "restore to previous content", true);
+            bot.edit(title, text, "restore to previous revision", true);
         });
     });

     bot.logout();

 Web-browser support
 -------------------

 The module is written so as to be also executable as a JavaScript library in a web browser.
-However, your are likely to encounter cross-domain security issues if the library is executed in a web browser on the different domain to the target MediaWiki installation.
+However, your are likely to encounter cross-domain security issues if the library is executed in a web browser from a different domain to the target MediaWiki installation.

-See included example (`browser.html`) for sample use in a web-browser.
+See included example (`examples/browser.html`) for sample use in a web-browser.

 License
 -------